 His many honors and awards include a Hawaii Award for Literature, the Hawai’i Alliance for Arts Education Arts Educator of the Year, an Elliot Cades Award for Literature, and a Pushcart Prize.
-Coordinator of Poets in the Schools for the Department of Education for more than 20 years, Chock has been a visiting distinguished writer at the University of Hawai’i-Manoa and is an associate professor in writing and literature at the University of Hawai’i-West O’ahu.
+Coordinator of Poets in the Schools for the Department of Education for more than 20 years, Chock has been a visiting distinguished writer at the University of Hawai’i-Manoa and taught writing and literature at the University of Hawai’i-West O’ahu before his retirement.

 Discover this author’s context, related articles, and media.